vidalt/HGS-CVRP/README.md

   -t            Sets a time limit in seconds.
 If this parameter is set, the code will be restart iteratively until the time limit
   -bks          Sets an optional path to a BKS in CVRPLib format.
 This file will be overwritten in case of improvement -seed         Sets a fixed seed.
 Defaults to 0
   -veh          Sets a prescribed fleet size.
-Otherwise a reasonable UB on the the fleet size is calculated
+Otherwise a reasonable UB on the fleet size is calculated
 ```

+If you wish to solve instances that include duration constraints, please activate the following line of code: https://github.com/vidalt/HGS-CVRP/blob/main/Program/LocalSearch.h#L149

+Moreover, there exist different conventions regarding distance calculations in the academic literature.
+The default code behavior is to apply integer rounding, as it should be done on the X instances of Uchoa et al. (2017).
+To change this behavior, for example, when testing on the CMT or Golden instances, set `isRoundingInteger = false` at https://github.com/vidalt/HGS-CVRP/blob/main/Program/Params.cpp#L12

 ## Code structure